-- Students may not claim the right to graduate under the provisions of a General Bulletin issued more than five years prior to the end of the semester in which they complete their work, unless they have been in military service or earned college credit at CSC during each calendar year since beginning the program of study.
+- Students are required to use a catalog of the year they enrolled or a subsequent catalog.
+Students may not graduate under the provisions of a catalog issued more than five years prior to the end of the semester in which they expect to complete their work, unless they have been in military service or have earned college credit in residence at Chadron during each calendar year since beginning the program of study.

-- For undergraduate students, twenty-four (24) of the last 30 semester hours of credit must be Chadron State College coursework.
+- Twenty-four of the last thirty semester hours of credit must be from Chadron State College.

 3.90 - 4.00 Summa Cum Laude

 3.75 - 3.89 Magna Cum Laude